Why I Used To Be Afraid of Intimidating Men and Why It Does Not Faze Me Anymore

 It’s now been four years since I quit, and my passion now earns me more than my previous job.
 Today, I write at PE to a readership of half a million readers a month, and I’m frequently interviewed in the media, including TV and radio.

-Then not too long ago, I traveled around the world by myself for seven months without any itinerary, going from place to place in Europe, then the U.S., basically creating my agenda on the fly.
+Not too long ago, I traveled around the world by myself for seven months without any itinerary, going from place to place in Europe, then the U.S., basically creating my agenda on the fly.
 Depending on how things go, I’m possibly going on another long trip this year, exploring places like India, South Africa, and South America.

-During the time I did the above (and even at this point of writing), these actions are atypical of the average person in Singapore.
+During the time I did the above (and even at this point of writing), these actions are not typical of the average person in Singapore.
 In general, the typical person here is expected to get a day job, follow the rules, not talk back, not go against the grain, and do as you’re told–and it’s even more so for women in my generation.
 I’ve done anything but that, and this is something that inspires (mainly women) and surprises people.

 Me with my friends in Hong Kong: FCC, Rita, B, myself